ilukin89/ilukin89.github.io/README.md

 WHEN: user clicks on the chart
 THEN: user can see a chart representing upcoming events in the city

-<h2>Technical Requirements </h2>
+<h2>Technical Requirements </h2><br><br>

-● The app must be a React application.
+● The app must be a React application. <br>
-● The app must be built using the TDD technique.
+● The app must be built using the TDD technique.<br>
-● The app must use the Google Calendar API and OAuth2 authentication flow.
+● The app must use the Google Calendar API and OAuth2 authentication flow.<br>
-● The app must use serverless functions (AWS lambda is preferred) for the authorization server instead of using a traditional server.
+● The app must use serverless functions (AWS lambda is preferred) for the authorization server instead of using a traditional server.<br>
-● The app’s code must be hosted in a Git repository on GitHub.
+● The app’s code must be hosted in a Git repository on GitHub.<br>
-● The app must work on the latest versions of Chrome, Firefox, Safari, Edge, and Opera, as well as on IE11.
+● The app must work on the latest versions of Chrome, Firefox, Safari, Edge, and Opera, as well as on IE11.<br>
-● The app must display well on all screen sizes (including mobile and tablet) widths of 1920px and 320px.
+● The app must display well on all screen sizes (including mobile and tablet) widths of 1920px and 320px.<br>
-● The app must pass Lighthouse’s PWA checklist.
+● The app must pass Lighthouse’s PWA checklist.<br>
-● The app must work offline or in slow network conditions with the help of a service worker.
+● The app must work offline or in slow network conditions with the help of a service worker.<br>
-● Users may be able to install the app on desktop and add the app to their home screen on mobile.
+● Users may be able to install the app on desktop and add the app to their home screen on mobile.<br>
-● The app must be deployed on GitHub Pages.
+● The app must be deployed on GitHub Pages.<br>
-● The API call must use React axios and async/await.
+● The API call must use React axios and async/await.<br>
-● The app must implement an alert system using an OOP approach to show information to the user.
+● The app must implement an alert system using an OOP approach to show information to the user.<br>
-● The app must make use of data visualization (recharts preferred).
+● The app must make use of data visualization (recharts preferred).<br>
-● The app must be covered by tests with a coverage rate >= 90%.
+● The app must be covered by tests with a coverage rate >= 90%.<br>
-● The app must be monitored using an online monitoring tool.
+● The app must be monitored using an online monitoring tool.<br>